jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

-The orchestra contains only a single instrument, a basic sampler with the `Amen Break <http://en.wikipedia.org/wiki/Amen_break>`_ as its only audio source.
+The orchestra contains only a single instrument, a basic sampler with the `Amen Break <http://en.wikipedia.org/wiki/Amen_break>`_ loop as the sole audio source.
 The instrument includes support for three custom pfield inputs for amplitude, the beat positional sample offset, and for tuning the sample.
 The fact that this is only a very basic instrument is purposeful as techniques discussed in this